OpenSpace/OpenSpace-Docs/manual/events/index.md

 `State`: The new state of the session recording; one of `Started`, `Paused`, `Resumed`, `Finished`

+### PointSpacecraft
+This event is created if a spacecraft is asked to point at a specific direction.

+`Ra`: The right ascension of the point at which the spacecraft will be pointed

+`Dec`: The declination of the point at which the spacecraft will be pointed

+`Duration`: The duration in seconds that the spacecraft will take to point at the specific position

+### RenderableEnabled
+This event is created when a scene graph node with an attached renderable is enabled for any reason.

+`Node`: The name of the scene graph node that was enabled

+### RenderableDisabled
+This event is created when a scene graph node with an attached renderable is disabled for any reason.

+`Node`: The name of the scene graph node that was disabled

+### CameraPathStarted
+This event is created when an automated camera path is triggered that will move the camera from the specified Origin to the Destination.

+`Origin`: The name of the scene graph node that is the origin of the camera path

+`Destination`: The name of the scene graph node that is the destination of the camera path

+### CameraPathFinished
+This event is created when an automated camera path thatmoved the camera from the specified Origin to the Destination is finished.

+`Origin`: The name of the scene graph node that is the origin of the camera path

+`Destination`: The name of the scene graph node that is the destination of the camera path

+### CameraMovedPosition
+This event is created if the camera is moved by the user for any reason.
+It will only be created if the camera was not moving.
+If the user continuously moves the camera, only the initial event is triggered.

+### ScheduledScriptExecuted
+This event is created when the script scheduler is asked to trigger as script at a specific simulation time.

+`Script`: The script that will be executed in the next frame

 ### Custom
 A custom event type that can be used in a pinch when no explicit event type is available.
 This should only be used in special circumstances and it should be transitioned to a specific event type, if it is deemed to be useful.

+`Subtype`: The type of the event as a string

+`Payload`: The payload for the event, also given as a string